 However, by following these people pleasing tendencies, we are creating stress for ourselves and others.
 The result can be that we can end up being overworked, overcommitted, and generally tired and emotional.
 Occasionally, we end up letting others down and feeling bad about that too!
 Saying yes, can mean not setting priorities!

 Sometimes I have to say No to things that I’d really like to say Yes to!
 Saying Yes sounds so positive and can lead to lovely meetings spent with nice people!
 However, where is the time for this going to come from?
-Sure, I can have a coffee with you or meet for lunch after all, I am my own boss now!
-Bu then that meet up also involves time travelling there and back.
+Sure, I can have a coffee with you or meet for lunch after all, I am my own boss and it so nice to be with people!
+But then that meet up also involves time travelling there and back.
 Suddenly half a day is gone and I am no nearer meeting my objectives and then need to work late to play catch up!

-Yet if my business and life are to be based on the principals of fair exchange, then sometimes, I need to say No to requests from these people and occasionally this leaves me feeling uncomfortable.
+Yet if my business and life are to be based on the principals of fair exchange, then sometimes, I need to say No to requests from these people and this used to leave me feeling uncomfortable.

 I find that the guilt sometimes comes when I’ve not felt confident on why I said no in the first place.
-One of the main strategies I use is to figure out in the first place how I feel about the request.
+One of the main strategies I use is to figure out at soon as I’m asked how I feel about the request.
 In order to do this, I tap into my gut instinct and ask myself, do I want to do this?
 This gives me a quick answer that I can trust.

 Of course, it is important to remain respectful of the person who is making the request.
 There are different No’ s for different situations and these can help you with this!
 You might use a different one with your partner, children or friend than you would use with a customer.
 It depends on how you feel about the request, the situation, who is asking you for help and the overall balance of your relationship.